The ABP is an electronic record of an athlete’s biological values that is developed over time from multiple collections of blood samples.

 The ABP testing differs from traditional testing by looking for the effects of blood doping rather than detecting the prohibited substances or methods themselves.
 The advantage of this approach is that the biological effects of a performance-enhancing agent are commonly present and detectable for a longer period than the agent itself.

-SIA views the incorporation of ABP testing as a complementary tool to traditional testing which will take Australia’s anti-doping efforts to the cutting-edge of the worldwide battle against doping.
+Sport Integrity Australia (SIA) views the incorporation of ABP testing as a complementary tool to traditional testing which will take Australia’s anti-doping efforts to the cutting-edge of the worldwide battle against doping.

 Programs incorporating an ABP have been successfully implemented internationally.
 A number of cases relying on the ABP have successfully been run through the Court of Arbitration for Sport.